Admissions

 The DrPH is designed to prepare mid-level career professionals for leadership roles in rural health and sustainable development.

-• Earned Master’s or Doctoral Degree: Applicants must have an earned master’s or doctoral degree from an accredited U.S. institution or an international university (with an evaluation from an agency on the NACES website).
+• Earned master’s degree or higher: Applicants must have an earned master’s degree or higher from an accredited U.S. or international institution (with an evaluation from an agency on the NACES website).

 • Minimum GPA: A minimum overall graduate cumulative GPA of 3.0 on a 4.0 scale.